 The Department of Labor in this case appointed itself prosecutor, judge and jury.
 After the penalty was first assessed by the Department’s investigators, the case was tried at a four-day hearing before an Administrative Law Judge (ALJ) employed by the Department.
 The ALJ is a Department of Labor lifer: After finishing her education in 1990, she started work at the Department in 1991, and, except for a one-year hiatus to work at the Social Security Administration, she has worked there ever since.
 In her decision, she upheld the penalty imposed by the Department on the ground that it was “rational” and “reasonable.”

 After the ALJ issued her decision, the Marino brothers appealed to the Department’s Administrative Review Board—an appellate court within the Department that consists of five administrative judges appointed by the Secretary of Labor.
 The Board affirmed on May 27, 2021.
-Like the ALJ, the Board deemed it “irrelevant” whether the paperwork violations at issue actually caused harm to the workers; in the Board’s view, a significant penalty was needed “to deter other H-2A employers from making the same failures to disclose.”
+Like the ALJ, the Board deemed it “irrelevant” whether the alleged violations at issue actually caused harm to the workers; in the Board’s view, a significant penalty was needed “to deter other H-2A employers from making the same failures to disclose.”

 Legal Claims

 This case seeks to restore the role of the federal courts as a check on the ability of government bureaucrats to impose monetary fines.
-The U.S. government’s three-part structure guarantees that the laws are implemented fairly: Federal administrative agencies like the Department of Labor are part of the executive branch, which enforces the laws that Congress writes, and the judiciary is designed to act as an independent check on both the other branches by interpreting laws when there is disagreement about their application and meaning.[2]
+The U.S. government’s three-part structure guarantees that the laws are implemented fairly: Federal administrative agencies like the Department of Labor are part of the executive branch, which enforces the laws that Congress writes, and the judiciary is designed to act as an independent check on both the other branches by interpreting laws when there is disagreement about their application and meaning.[ii]
 Trial before an agency “judge” upends that entire structure.

 Moreover, the agency in this case took on that role for itself—without even permission from Congress.
 When Congress created the H-2A program, Congress allowed the Department’s agency judges to penalize “substantial” violations of the program by excluding employers from the program for up to three years; Congress nowhere allowed agency judges to impose monetary fines.
 Yet the Department of Labor nonetheless claimed the role of judge and jury.
+As a result, the agency enjoys nearly unfettered power to impose crippling penalties.

 A Larger Problem

-The H-2A program has been called “bureaucratically complex.”[5]
+The H-2A program has been called “bureaucratically complex.”[iii]
 Sun Valley Orchards learned the full meaning of this understatement when it tried, for the first time, to meet its labor needs through the program.
 The horror stories the Marino brothers had heard were well-founded.

 The situation Sun Valley Orchards faces is particularly egregious, but it’s far from the only farm to be targeted by the Department of Labor.
-As recently as 2006, civil monetary penalties imposed by the Department for violations of the H-2A program totaled just $57,900, but that crossed the million-dollar threshold in 2012 and hasn’t dipped below it since.[6]
-In 2019, the agency imposed $2.8 million in civil monetary penalties against over 431 employers in connection with the H-2A program.[7]
-However, violations of H-2A regulations are generally minor: An average of only 0.27 percent of farmers per year have been barred from the program because of serious H2-A violations.[8]
-In this case, for instance, while the Department imposed half a million dollars in liability, it evidently did not think the violations were sufficiently serious to warrant excluding Sun Valley Orchards from the H-2A program.
+As recently as 2006, civil monetary penalties imposed by the Department for violations of the H-2A program totaled just $57,900, but that crossed the million-dollar threshold in 2012 and hasn’t dipped below it since.[iv]
+In 2019, the agency imposed $2.8 million in civil monetary penalties against over 431 employers in connection with the H-2A program.[v]
+However, violations of H-2A regulations are generally minor: An average of only 0.27 percent of farmers per year have been barred from the program because of serious H2-A violations.[vi]
+In this case, for instance, while the Department imposed half a million dollars in liability, it evidently did not think the violations were sufficiently serious to warrant bringing any claim to exclude Sun Valley Orchards from the H-2A program.

-The use of agency ALJs to impose monetary sanctions also is not limited to the H-2A program.[9]
-The Department of Labor employs 41 ALJs, who can impose fines under a broad variety of regulations.
-And other agencies with ALJs include the EPA, SEC, NLRB, CFPB, and FTC—among others.
+The use of agency ALJs to impose monetary sanctions also is not limited to the H-2A program.
+In Oklahoma, IJ represents ProCraft Masonry, a small construction business targeted for $31,000 in fines in agency courts in the Department of Justice.
+Other agencies with ALJs include the EPA, OHSA, FDA, DOT, and NLRB—among others.

 Unfortunately, the reality is that ALJs face significant pressure from their employing agencies.
-One 2015 article contrasted the SEC’s success rate of 90% before its own ALJs with the agency’s win-rate of 69% in federal court.[10]
+One 2015 article contrasted the SEC’s success rate of 90% before its own ALJs with the agency’s win-rate of 69% in federal court.[vii]
 The same article quoted a former SEC ALJ who stated that she “came under fire” for ruling too often for defendants and ultimately retired as a result.
-Meanwhile, a 1992 survey found that 61% of ALJs across all agencies reported that agency interference was a problem, with 26% reporting that it was a frequent problem.[11]
+Meanwhile, a 1992 survey found that 61% of ALJs across all agencies reported that agency interference was a problem, with 26% reporting that it was a frequent problem.[viii]
 The current system of trial-by-ALJ is simply incompatible with the independent judiciary that the Constitution guarantees.
 IJ’s lawsuit, if successful, will create precedent that could be used across in cases dealing with any government agency that uses ALJs.

 The Litigation Team